spgarcica/rNets/examples/example_imine_kinetic/README.txt

 dot -Tpng snapshot_00600.dot -o figure_7a.png
 dot -Tpng snapshot_02400.dot -o figure_7b.png

-In order to generate figures SZ and SZZ we should substitute the the *simple.csv files by the *_42.csv files, which correspond to the full network.
+In order to generate figures S5 and S6 we should substitute the the *simple.csv files by the *_42.csv files, which correspond to the full network.

 GIF generation
 --------------